Azrantha/CI285_AG/README.md

 This is due to Happstack only taking pure functions, so it thinks it does not need to re-calculate the output.
 This could have been fixed by installing happstack-plugins to tell the server to lead pages dynamically however Cabal broke completely when trying to install the package.

-I have tried to make Happstack refresh the file data automatically when the output page was accessed again using LiftIO, although I could not find a way around the mis-matched types.
-I also tried using happstack-plugins but several sub-packages could not be installed.
-Sorry for the inconvenience.

 To input json via a URL, host it at an accessible location with the following format (if you view the output page you will see several samples):
 {"temperatures":[